FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-microservices-boundaries.md

 In this case, the token is processed at the API gateway.
 With Kubernetes, you can add an adapter your ingress, process the request and modify the token.

-IMAGE
+{% include _image.liquid src="/assets/img/advice/tokens-microservices-boundaries/reissue.png" alt="The gateway re-issues the token." class="img-fluid" figure=false %}

 Common ways to modify the token include:

-* Remove unneeded information
+* Removing unneeded information
-* Shorten the lifetime
+* Shortening the lifetime
-* Use a different signing key
+* Using a different signing key

 You might want to remove unneeded information that is generated by an external token provider.
 Such tokens might include extra information which doesn't make sense to the services behind the API gateway.
 You might modify the `aud` claim to make it more specific as well.